nicksiuxs/nodejs-course/README.md

 ### Why is need it this package?

-It's important to install the local package
+It's important to install the local package, is important when we start sharing our project with others developers.
+To avoid upload node models (folder that normally is biggest).
+For install this dependecies is importan to run `npm install`